Group Handover for Drone Base Stations: Performance Analysis

 \subsection{Group Handover}

 The latency is one of the main issues in the handover schemes.
-If the latency is huge in the communications, the quality of service dedicated by providers will be low.
-The time used up in the handover process, and the number of control packet transmissions between UEs and BS bring along the latency for handover.
-As we remember, several numbers of UEs in a football stadium will switch their access network from a terrestrial BS to an UxNB.
+If the latency is {high} in the communications, the quality of service dedicated by providers will be low.
+The time used up in the handover process, and the number of control packet transmissions between UEs and BS bring along the latency for handover. {Recall that in our scenario} several UEs in a football stadium will switch their access network from a terrestrial BS to an UxNB.
 The pre-designed scheme in SimuLTE, in accordance with standards are exploited to simulate the LTE handover scheme.
 We reconfigured some of the codes in the LTE scheme in order to attain statistical information about total handover time and the number of control packet transmissions created by BS and UEs.

-As we can see in Figure \ref{fig:handofftime}, the total handover time is increasing in the LTE scheme when the number of UEs increments.
-The \textit{s-BS} should send user-related data for each UE to the t- BS according to the standards.
+As {given} in Figure \ref{fig:handofftime}, the total handover time is increasing in the LTE scheme when the number of UEs {surges}.
+The \textit{s-BS} should send user-related data for each UE to the \textit{t-BS} according to the standards.
 Hence, the communication between BSs is proportional to the number of UEs, as in Figure \ref{fig:Transmission}.
 Each UE is linked with the core network to update handover parameters, and six transmissions from UE to the core network is a fixed value in both standards and our proposal.
 The most energy-consuming transmissions occurs between BSs.

-If we check out the handover time result for our proposal in Figure \ref{fig:handofftime}, the number of UEs is not affecting the total handover time.
+{As seen in Figure \ref{fig:handofftime},} the number of UEs is not affecting the total handover time.
 Because a group handover scheme is performed by the \textit{t-BS}.
 The \textit{t-BS} collects public values of UEs and compares the received values with values produced by the private function.
 The number of control packet transmissions for our proposal is in Figure \ref{fig:Transmission}.
 The control packet transmissions per UE is still six as in standards.
 Because the UE must update handover parameters with the core network.
-The advantage of our proposal on the LTE is the communication between BSs is zero.
-The \textit{t-BS} can handle authentication UEs by confirming their public keys without the requirement of communication with the \textit{s-BS}.
+The advantage of our proposal on the LTE is the communication between BSs {being} zero.
+The \textit{t-BS} can handle authentication {of} UEs by confirming their public keys without the requirement of communication with the \textit{s-BS}.